Sudheer625/team-karna-stockvision/README.md

 - Pandas, NumPy : A corner stone for data manipulation and analysis primarily used for DataFrames , for numerical operations , especially useful in calculating volatility
 - Facebook Prophet : A robust forecasting library designed for the time series data , used here for time series data for predicting next day stock prices
 - LangChain : An Integration that allows the use of google natural language explanations for the stock analysis
+- Gradio : A Popular library for building user friendly web interfaces for machine learning models and data applications making the StockVision
 - OpenAI and  Gemini : Current AI Models

 ---